Meet the Osmo Pocket: DJI's all-new stabilized camera

 Launching with the Osmo Pocket are a host of optional accessories, including an accessory mount, wireless module, controller wheel, ND filter set and waterproof case.

-The DJI Osmo Pocket is available to pre-order now, priced at £329 in the UK and $349 in the US, with shipping due to begin on December 15 in the US – pricing for Australia has yet to be confirmed.
+The DJI Osmo Pocket is available to pre-order now, priced at £329 in the UK, $349 in the US and $599 in Australia, with shipping due to begin on December 15 in the US and Australia.